lf-edge/ekuiper/docs/en_US/sqls/lexical_elements.md

 ## Tokens

-Kuiper SQL is built up from tokens.
+eKuiper SQL is built up from tokens.
 There are four classes of tokens:

 - *identifiers*
 - *keywords*